Isylwin/bonobo/README.md

 - Standard library
     - Write more std functions for Bonobo
         - print to output and read from input
+    - Call program from bonobo standard library
+    - argc and argv
 - General
     - Bonobo program which tests its own language
     - More intricate verbosity